praveenjuge/kutty/README.md

 @import "tailwindcss/utilities";
 ```

-For importing any single component:
+Or for importing any single component:

 ```css
 @import "tailwindcss/base";